zalando-stups/planb-cassandra/README.rst

---docker-image       The full specified name of the Docker image --taupage-ami-id     The full specified name of the AMI --instance-type      The type of instance to deploy each node on (e.g. t2.medium) --sns-topic          Amazon SNS topic name to use for notifications about Auto-Recovery.
+--docker-image       The full specified name of the Docker image --taupage-ami-id     The full specified name of the AMI --instance-type      The type of instance to deploy each node on (e.g. t2.medium) --scalyr-key         API Key for writing logs to Scalyr (optional).
+--scalyr-region      Scalyr account region, such as 'eu' (optional).
+--sns-topic          Amazon SNS topic name to use for notifications about Auto-Recovery.
 --sns-email          Email address to subscribe to Amazon SNS notification topic.
 See description of ``create`` subcommand above for details.
 ===================  ========================================================